 Although addressing an audience seems simple enough, it can be difficult for writers to ascertain exactly who they are writing to.
 This is exacerbated by the proliferation of writing assignments that ask students to "write to an academic audience."
-Although not all audience members are academic, according to the National Council of Teachers of English (NCTE), students in a writing classroom may write to "specific audiences designed into a writing assignment, their colleagues in a peer review exercise, [or] a teacher who provides final assessment."
-The NCTE also point out that "In a rhetorical context, the audience typically is a public one, whether real or imagined.
-In a composition context, the audience can be an audience of the self, an audience of an implied reader, and/or an audience of people the author knows."
+Although not all audience members are academic, according to the National Council of Teachers of English (NCTE), students in a writing classroom may write to "specific audiences designed into a writing assignment, their colleagues in a In class peer review means you, and other students in your class, providing feedback to your fellow students on their drafts of various papers.